 Regardless, I will pop it in the freezer with the rest of them rather than trying to get some liquid out and risking getting liquid all caught up in the zipper.

-From left to right are Blue Hawaiian, Pink Lemonade Margarita, Boozy Beachside, Spiked Cherry Limeade, Bahama Mama, Pina Colada, and Green-Eyed Monster.
-You can call them spiked slushsicles, spiked ice pops, alcohol popsicles, whatever you would like, but spilled in the freezer and on countertops I call one big mess.
+You can call them spiked slushsicles, spiked ice pops, alcohol popsicles, whatever you would like, but once spilled in the freezer or on the countertops they’re call one big mess.

 Other Flavor Suggestions for Spiked Slushsicles and Spiked Ice Pops